 How to conduct supplier reviews and carry out a contract management process.

-1. Aim for Senior management buy in and speak to budget holders about which suppliers to address a total of spend, and give an indication about whether if this savings driven, value add or both;
+1. Aim for Senior management buy-in and speak to budget holders about which suppliers to address a total of spend, and give an indication about whether if this savings were driven, value-add or both;

 2. Build supplier profiles to summarises overall and departmental spend, contractual details and supplier profiles in order to undertake a well informed engagement programme;